apache/kvrocks-website/blog/2023-07-01-kvrocks-graduated-as-tlp/index.md

 ### Mentor & PMC Words

 **@Liang Chen (Champion, Apache Member, Apache Incubator Mentor):** Congratulations to Kvrocks for becoming an ASF Top Project.
-Kvrocks community has become an outstanding NoSQL DB open source project in the Big Data ecosystem after more than 1 year of hard work and incubation in accordance with the Apache Way.
+Kvrocks community has become an outstanding NoSQL DB open source project in the Big Data ecosystem after more than 1 year of hard work and incubation in accordance with The Apache Way.

 **@Xiaoqiao He (Mentor, Apache Member, Apache Incubator Mentor):** Congratulations to Kvrocks on its successful graduation from the Apache Incubator.
-It was a pleasure to participate and witness Kvrocks successfully apply the Apache Way to community operations and project evolution after more than a year of incubation run and graduation.
+It was a pleasure to participate and witness Kvrocks successfully apply The Apache Way to community operations and project evolution after more than a year of incubation run and graduation.
 Graduation means a new beginning, I wish Kvrocks continues to build and prosper the data ecosystem, and look forward to Kvrocks creating more value.

 **@tison (Mentor, Apache Member, Apache Incubator Mentor):** Congratulations to Kvrocks, my first mentor-incubated project, for graduating from the incubator.
 I'm excited to help the Kvrocks community grow under the guidance of The Apache Way, and to see how quickly the diversity of Kvrocks users and developers has grown over the past year.
 Graduating from the incubator is a small step for Kvrocks, but also a big step for all community members.
 Thank you and congratulations to everyone who has contributed to the development of Kvrocks!